 None of these people are associated with Mystery Shoppers Ltd.

-Email addresses which are being used to send scam emails (most recent first)
+Email addresses have been used recently to send scam emails:

 If you are in any doubt regarding an email appearing to be from us please forward it to us at Shopper.Support@mystery-shoppers.co.uk and we'll let you know if it's us or not.

 I've been sent your details from Taylor and Smith and I wanted to make sure I answered any questions you have before we take things further, so apologies if this email is a bit long!
 Please make sure you read and fully understand everything below before progressing.

 I've fast tracked you to the trial assignment stage to save time but I wanted to make it clear exactly what we do before we go ahead as there's often a lot of confusion surrounding mystery shopping.
 Please read the following information carefully.

 We will not offer you work ourselves.
 Rather, we will ask the best candidates to take part in a trial assignment.
 After you successfully complete the trial, if we judge your questionnaire/interview to be of sufficient quality, we pass your details on to a selection of our clients who we feel are appropriate for you, e.g. ones with available positions in your area.
 Each client can then make a decision about employing you based on factors such as the quality of the responses in your questionnaire/interview, your demographics and so on.

 Once you've successfully completed a trial assignment you can also use us as a reference.
 You can use us as a reference when applying for any job but it's mainly aimed at, and useful for, helping you get mystery shop work.

 How to use us as a reference will be explained once you complete your trial.
 We'll also email you with details of agencies with available positions at regular intervals.

 You should be able to answer most questions you might have by looking through the FAQ on our website.
 We also have a trial FAQ answering common questions about trial assignments at http://retailauditing.com/trialfaq.